rs-wilson/rs-wilson.github.io/_pages/vitality/body.md

 ## Fitness

 Exercise is tough.
 But without it, you _will not hit your goals_.
-Moving is your only defense against aging, and getting fit not only helps you lose the weight, its the necessary component to keeping it off.
+Moving is your only defense against aging, and getting fit not only helps you lose the weight, it's the necessary component to keeping it off.

-Bonus: working out helps you cope with stress, sleep better, and enjoy resting more!
+Bonus: working out helps you cope with stress, sleep better, and more thoroughly enjoy resting!

 ### Burn it off: Run!
 How exactly do you lose fat?
 Through your [sweat and breath](https://health.clevelandclinic.org/where-does-body-fat-go-when-you-lose-weight/)!
 The more you _sweat_, the more you _breathe hard_, and the faster your _heart pumps_, the more weight you'll lose.